danielh-official/some-extra-things/README.md

 ## About

-The app adds things that are not native to the Things 3 mac app such as:
+This app is designed to work with your existing Things 3 setup on Mac, while adding a few extra features that are not available, such as:

 ### All tasks view